Opening statements set to kick off second criminal trial for Sen. Bob Menendez

 Those charges were unrelated to the current prosecution of Menendez, who held the powerful post of chairman of the Senate Foreign Relations Committee before he was forced from the job after the new charges were revealed last fall.

-Judge Sidney H. Stein said late Tuesday that he expected to have a jury in place by mid-morning on Wednesday, at the latest.
-Opening statements would start soon afterward.

 Menendez is on trial with Fred Daibes, a New Jersey real estate developer, and businessman Wael Hana.
-All have have pleaded not guilty.
+They have pleaded not guilty.

 The indictment also said Menendez did things benefitting Egyptian officials in exchange for bribes from Hana as the businessman secured a lucrative deal with the Egyptian government to certify that imported meat met Islamic dietary requirements.